sts10/sts10.github.io/_posts/2022-01-06-introducing-bottle-age-encryption.markdown

 Bottle (both the shell and Rust ports) allows users to compress and encrypt (and decrypt and extract) files and directories using age and tar or files using age.

-It's basically a wrapper around some age and tar commands.
-The use-case is to compress and encrypt files and directories for your future self, for example on a cloud service like Dropbox.
+The use-case is to compress and encrypt files and directories for your future self, for example to upload to an (untrusted) cloud service like Dropbox, or even to send to a friend for safe-keeping.

 ## As simple as possible